gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 * University of Washington offers PCR testing.
 [Look for the University District testing option here](https://www.uwmedicine.org/coronavirus/testing).
 These are PCR tests, which means results can take up to 48 hours to be reported.
 You'll need your medical insurance (if you are uninsured, then testing is free).
 * Self-Testing.
 We have a limited number of tests on hand to provide to people with symptoms who haven't brought their own.
   * Since you have symptoms, please do not approach the registration desk or come to indoor Snowmass spaces.
-Email [confuw@uw.edu](mailto:confuw@uw.edu) to let them know you want a test and when you'd like to pick it up.
-Please remain outside the building and they will come out to meet you with a test.
-Feel free to send a second email to let them know you are waiting.
+There is a box outside the Kane Hall Lobby labeled "Snowmass" and that will contain a few self tests.
+Please email [confuw@uw.edu](mailto:confuw@uw.edu) to let them know you are going to pick it up a test so they can make sure the test box is stocked before you arrive.
+Please do not approach the desk with symptoms.
   * To take the test, please find a place that away from people (your hotel room is ideal, for example).
 You'll need about 15 minutes to determine your status.
 Please do this as soon as you can - the modern variants of Omicron can transmit very quickly.

 ## What to do if you test positive